Skip to Main Content

 Transferring or consolidating your super Not taxed

-Super fund investment earnings 15%
+Super fund investment earnings up to $3mil balance 15%

 Exceeding $250,000 income and super contributions per year 30%